 The artworks in the collection were produced by artists from a wide range of countries including; America, Britain, Germany, Greece and Scotland.
 Artists include: Emma Bennett, Kirsty Buchanan, Mat Chivers, Lily Ludlow, Pavlina Ecclesiarhou and Elke Sada.

 Featured left and above is Kirsty Buchanan and her hand painted figures, which are displayed throughout the bedrooms of the hotel.
 The artworks were delicately drawn in sepia ink and the series is titled 'Somnolent Nudes' referring to the sleepy, dreamlike state that each of the figures are in.
-The drawings are based on reclining nudes that the artist has seen in paintings in museums or films that she has watched.

 Above left: Framed works by Elke Sada and Kirsty Buchanan on a bedroom wall

-Above right: Artwork by Emma Bennett 'A Plentiful Solitude'
+Right: Artwork by Emma Bennett 'A Plentiful Solitude'

 Above left: Five artworks displayed above the bed head in one of the suites